 USS Ajax (Collier No. 14)

-Ajax 63k Ajax in port, circa early 1900s.
+Ajax 63k USS Ajax in port, circa early 1900s.
 The stripped hull of a smaller steamer is alongside her.

 US Navy photo # NH 61904 from the collections of the US Naval Historical Center.